michaelmacinnis/oh/doc/manual.md

 produces the output,

     2
-    3rd 2nd 1st
     1st stage exit status => true
     2nd stage exit status => 0
     3rd stage exit status => 0

 ### Channels

-In addition to pipes, oh exposes channels as first-class values.
+Oh exposes channels as first-class values.
 Channels allow particularly elegant solutions to some problems, as shown in the prime sieve example below (adapted from "Newsqueak: A Language for Communicating with Mice").

     define counter: method (n) = {
         while true {